-Officials from the Missouri Consolidated Health Care Plan (MCHCP) estimate there is \$12 million in savings associated with the current management of specialty drugs.
-SB 751 bill language constrains MCHCP's ability to manage clinician administered specialty drugs other than through a review of medical necessity.
+MCHCP estimates there is currently a \$12 million savings associated with the current management of specialty drugs.
+SB 13 bill language constrains MCHCP's ability to manage clinician administered specialty drugs other than through a review of medical necessity.
 While MCHCP does have many specialty drugs that are allowed to be processed through either the pharmacy or medical channels, there are some that are restricted to the pharmacy channel.
 There are also certain drugs that are restricted to the medical channel such as anti-cancer and infused medications.
 MCHCP updated its fiscal impact to reflect only the impact to the loss of savings associated with those physician-administered drugs that are currently administered under the pharmacy benefit.
 MCHCP did not estimate an impact to oral or self-administered injectable specialty drugs.
-Based on an actuarial analysis, the additional cost to MCHCP is estimated to be unknown but greater than \$1.4 million.
+Based on an actuarial analysis, the additional cost to MCHCP relating to removing aspects of management of drugs is estimated to be unknown but greater than \$1.4 million.